open-meteo/open-meteo-website/README.md

 npm run build
 ```

 You can preview the production build with `npm run preview`.

-> To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.
+The production build is automatically build using GitHub actions and automatically deployed to a CDN.

+## Contributing

+Contributions are always welcome!
+Please create an issue ticket to discuss larger changes.

+## License

+Open-Meteo is open-source under the GNU Affero General Public License Version 3 (AGPLv3) or any later version.
+You can [find the license here](LICENSE).
+Exceptions are third party source-code with individual licensing in each file.